-Prepared by Mr.Easwaran, Asst Prof, Department Of Commerce, T.N.P.Nalini , Asst Prof, Department of Management , KAHE reliance on them.
+Prepared by Mr.Easwaran, Asst Prof, Department Of Commerce, T.N.P.Nalini , Asst Prof, Department of Management , KAHE com.PA reliance on them.
 External audit provides reasonable assurance to the owners of the company that the financial statements, as reported by the directors, are free from material misstatements.
-External auditors are required to comply with professional auditing standards such as the International Standards on Auditing and ethical guidelines such as those issued by IFAC in order to maintain a level of quality and trust of all stakeholders in the auditing exercise.